 In the Fall of 2017 the core group was expanded and our efforts working with select cross-disciplinary readings.
 The members of this phase are:

-Andie Alexander is a doctoral student in the Graduate Division of Religion at Emory University.
+Andie Alexander is a doctoral candidate in the Institute for the Study of Religion at Leibniz University Hannover.
 Her research focuses on identity construction and boundary formation as a way to examine the experience rhetoric in pro-immigration discourses and how such rhetoric ultimately works to Americanize immigrants in the US.
-She is co-editor (with Jason W. M. Ellsworth) of Fabricating Authenticity (Equinox, forthcoming), volume 4 of the Working With Culture on the Edge, a book series edited by Vaia Touna, and she has a few chapters in edited volumes.
+She is co-editor (with Jason W. M. Ellsworth) of Fabricating Authenticity (Equinox, forthcoming) and is Managing Editor of The Religious Studies Project.
 She joined Culture on the Edge in 2013 as its online Curator, and as of 2017, has also become a contributor.
 Read Andie’s posts here.